flexera-public/rsc/README.md

 ### Common code

 The package `rsapi` contains common code for all client packages.
-It also defines an Api struct that each client embeds as an anonymous field and leverages for all common code.
+It also defines an API struct that each client embeds as an anonymous field and leverages for all common code.
 One such method that may be of use in your code is `LoadResponse` that simply unmarshals the response body JSON and returns the result.
 If the response contains a `Location` header (all